 Outsource It to an App

 I know I’m not superwoman, so I rely on technology to help keep me on track.
-Don’t overload your devices with apps, but here are a few I’ve found to promote productivity.
+Here are a few apps I’ve found to promote productivity:

-Business Calendar intuitively organizes all my appointments and meetings.
-It is the all-round, complete app for responsible, complex calendar management.
+Business Calendar intuitively organizes all of my appointments and meetings.
+It is the all-around, complete app for responsible, complex calendar management.
 The app’s widget gives me a clear snapshot of my day, so I never miss a thing.
-Free Google
+Free for download: Google Play.

-Wunderlist is not your ordinary To-Do list.
+Wunderlist is not your ordinary to-do list.
 It is an amazingly simple tool that will help you stay organized while prioritizing your tasks.
-With Wunderlist you can create multiple lists for each project or subject, like – groceries, calls to return, or bills to pay.
+With Wunderlist, you can create multiple lists for each project or subject, such as groceries, calls to return, or bills to pay.
 Sync any chosen list with a colleague or loved one, assign a particular task to someone, and even add comments to an item for further detail.
-My husband and I use it to update the grocery list and save articles that we think each other would be interested in.
-Free IOS & Google
+My husband and I use it to update the grocery list and save articles that we think the other would be interested in.
+Free for download: Apple Store and Google Play.

-Trello is the app I use to keep track of all my business projects.
-This card based program is easy to use and very helpful when organizing tasks that have multiple components.
-Add supporting documents, checklists and status updates to every step.
+I use Trello to keep track of all of my business projects.
+This card-based program is easy to use and very helpful when organizing tasks that have multiple components.
+Add supporting documents, checklists, and status updates to every step.
 Whether you are working solo or with a team, this app is a go-to for accomplishing your goals.
-Available for desktop & app.
+Available in both desktop and app formats.

 Use Your Idle Time

-For New Yorkers the subway, as long as you aren’t riding during rush hour, can be the only moment you can just sit and do nothing.
-Take advantage of any downtime and focus it towards a task.
+For many New Yorkers, the subway might be the only moment in your day when you can just sit and do nothing (unless, of course, you’re riding during rush hour).
+Take advantage of your downtime and focus it on a task.
 You can get organized, make your grocery list, or go through emails.
 For me, I have a mini meeting with myself to make sure I’m on track for the day.
-Plus, I use the time to clean out my inbox.
+I also use my downtime to clean out my inbox.

 Take Time for Yourself

-How do you get it all done – Share you tips below!
+How do you get it all done?
+Share your tips for productivity below.